-What Is Anal Cleansing?
+What Is Anal Douching?

 How To Anal Douche

-Over-douching (cleaning too deep, with too much force, or with too much water) can cause problems, such as douche dependency, prolonged anal irritation, elevated mucus production, and lengthening or incomplete contraction of the rectum/colon, which can lead to chronic constipation.
+Over-douching (cleaning too deep, with too much force, or with too much tap water) can cause problems, such as douche dependency, prolonged anal irritation, elevated mucus production, and lengthening or incomplete contraction of the rectum/colon, which can lead to chronic constipation.
 One’s anal sphincters keep everything inside and the constant pushing required for douching can cause injury to these muscles, let alone just the insertion of a device can cause added localized injury.
 Proper use and lots of lubrication aids proper mechanics.

 Aside from the health risks, over-douching (too much volume or too much force) can also loosen stools that are higher up in the rectum, which wouldn’t normally come into contact with anal sex, making it even messier than if you hadn’t douched at all.
 The people who are douching for hours on end, for traditional anal intercourse, are placing themselves at risk and this method is not substantiated.
 The area in which the penis actually enters is located in the distal rectum and anal canal.
 This region is mostly clean, if the above methods are taken into account.
 Gentle cleaning with small volumes allows for the removal of any remaining debris, all the while protecting and aiding one during the actual act.
 Less is more from the actual size of the bulb to how much force one uses.
 If you inflate like a balloon and use too much volume, this will enter the actual colon, much further from where one would go for engagement.
 This in and of itself will produce brown excrement, which leads one to believe that they are not “clean”.
 It’s key to understanding the correct principles and using the right mechanics and solutions that will aid in proper preparation.

 ANAL CLEANSING & GROOMING